November 25, 2012

 The answer is, we don't know.
 Of course we don't know.
 And we'll never know.
 One theory seems more likely to some, and the other theory is clung to by others.
 Like many speeches in ancient histories, it may be that the LP is a reconstructed example of the kind of prayer Jesus was remembered as praying.
 Or, it may somehow be that there was such a prayer on some particular day, so unique, so impactful, so inspirational, and so peculiarly well ordered, that it simply happened to prove extraordinarily memorable.

 In all this, please don't misunderstand.
 I'm not talking about the reliability of the text.
-I'm talking about the potential reliability of the text, based on this theory, that development of oral tradition may have begun from the earliest possible dates.
-(More on "potential reliability" below.)
+I'm talking about the possibilities for origination and development of oral tradition from the earliest possible dates.

-Imagine for a moment - and this is *not* to write fiction freely but to illustrate the idea that we're grasping at here - imagine that one day someone walked up to the disciples and asked, Does Jesus ever pray?
+Imagine for a moment - and this is simply to illustrate the idea that we're grasping at here - imagine that one day someone walked up to the disciples and asked, Does Jesus ever pray?
 Seems like a likely and plausible question, doesn't it?
 And it seems equally likely and plausible that a variety of answers emerged, which gradually coalesced into a community FAQ response.

 Continuing this thought experiment: let's suppose, for instance, on the first time someone asks, "Does Jesus ever pray?" that maybe one disciple starts to answer that question with an emphatic description of Jesus' devotion.
 But then someone else wants to prove that Jesus really does pray by giving a concrete example of Jesus actually praying, so that disciples begins offering their own remembered version of that one significant prayer.
 And perhaps at that point this new strategy seems to be helping, and so it (the strategy) piques the enthusiasm of some other disciples.
 Next, perhaps, another disciple or three might take turns interrupting and offering their own slightly different versions of different LP phrases.
 And so on.
 Or they discussed things among themselves later.

 Note again, this is just a hypothetical example.
-But after this kind of thing happened a few times, with any particular piece of testimony about Jesus, a remembered community version of that testimony would very likely begin to develop. ((** By the way, I'm also not against hypothetically supposing that someone among them was known to have had a very reliable memory, which could have often been helpful... but I'm also not insisting on that wishful thinking being true (aka, 'special pleading') because my point isn't to push the supposition that we have anything close to 'courtroom transcripts'.
-Again, not only is that not my argument here, that's not even remotely my focus, in this piece. **))
+But after this kind of thing happened a few times, with any particular piece of testimony about Jesus, a remembered community version of that testimony would very likely begin to develop. ((** By the way, I'm also not against hypothetically supposing that someone among them was known to have had a very reliable memory, which could have often been helpful... but I'm also not insisting on that wishful thinking being true. **))

 In sum, what I'm trying to suggest might be seen as a blending of work by Richard Bauckham and recent memory studies, such as those by Anthony Le Donne, in that I am starting to see the Gospel material as coming from the Memory of the Eyewitnesses.
 What that means is, no I don't think we have courtroom transcripts entirely and yes I do see a great deal of merit in the logic of what memory studies have to say about personal testimony.
 But on the other hand, I still don't see any logic in the idea that oral tradition didn't begin to reach final form until the eyewitnesses started to die off.